sfeng77/damogu/README.md

    `
    Vercel reads ercel.json, builds the Flask app with @vercel/python, and routes all traffic to pp.py.

-Once you redesign new features, add the routes/templates and redeploy.
+When you are ready to add new features, create the routes/templates, commit, and redeploy.